DataDog/hiring-engineers/answers.md

     def check(self, instance):
         rand = random.randint(0,100)
-        self.gauge('test.support.random', rand)
+        self.gauge('test.support.random', rand,tags=['support'])
 ```

-So here we're simply generating a pseudo-random number within the 1-100 range and sending it as a gauge.
+So here we're simply generating a pseudo-random number within the 1-100 range and sending it as a gauge with the `support` tag.
 Gauge are well suited to store value that varies, going up and down as whatever it measures increases or decreases (think temperature reading).

 Now we restart the `dd-agent` service, and in our dashboard we create a new 'Timeseries' for the metric `time.support.random`.
-You can such a link here https://app.datadoghq.com/account/settings#2e961ac951aa90c150e42cf1bb63c82e1cf8d03a7a43186d0ea9ed2dbb89275a or look at the file screenshot-level5-random-gauge.PNG .
+You can find such a graph here https://app.datadoghq.com/graph/embed?from_ts=1422732089837&to_ts=1422735689837&token=b5efc16a13597b82e9e531c9ef7f3599f6c2f4b09a00902f76c2012187402d77&height=300&width=600&tile_size=m&live=true or look at the file screenshot-level5-random-gauge.PNG .